 Faskrudsfjordur, Eastern Region

-Fáskrúðsfjörður lies at the center of the Eastfjords, in between the Vattarnes and Hafnarnes Peninsulas.
-The village became a trading post in 1880 and until 1935, it was a main hub for French fishermen off the coast.
-Today, Fáskrúðsfjörður is famous for its French heritage – even the road signs in the village are in French!
-Take time to visit the French Museum and learn more about the village’s French connections.
-While Fáskrúðsfjörður is well-known for its French background, the surrounding landscape is reason enough to visit this small town.
-With the calm waters of the fjord and a grassy valley, complete with arctic woodlands, this town makes the scenic drive from Höfn to Egilsstaðir look like a dream.
+On the Map: Fáskrúðsfjörður is a small village in eastern Iceland, reached by the Ring Road.
+Fáskrúðsfjörður lies at the center of the Eastfjords, between the Vattarnes and Hafnarnes Peninsulas.
+The village became a trading post in 1880 and, until 1935, it was the main hub for French fishermen off the coast.
+The town is famous for its French heritage and museum…even the village’s road signs are in French!
+While Fáskrúðsfjörður is unique for its French history, the surrounding landscape is reason enough to visit this small town.
+The calm waters of the fjord and a grassy valley, complete with arctic woodlands, makes the scenic drive from Höfn to Egilsstaðir a dream.

 Day 9